U.S. pediatrician group lifts decades-old ban on breastfeeding women infected with HIV - ExBulletin

 Research shows that breastfeeding provides ideal nutrition for babies and protects them from diseases and conditions such as obesity and type 2 diabetes.
 Breastfeeding also reduces a mother's risk of breast cancer, ovarian cancer, diabetes, and high blood pressure.

-Since 2010, the World Health Organization has recommended that HIV-infected women in developing countries breastfeed their infants and receive antiretroviral therapy.
+The World Health Organization recommends Since 2010 Access to HIV-infected women in developing countries to breastfeed their infants and receive antiretroviral therapy.
 The guidance weighed the risk of infants acquiring HIV through breastfeeding against the risk of infants dying from malnutrition, diarrhea, and pneumonia in places where safe breast milk substitutes are not available.

-But in developed countries, experts recommend against breastfeeding because the widespread availability of safe water, infant formula and human donor milk eliminates the risk of HIV infection, Yi said.
+However, in developed countries, experts recommend against breastfeeding because the risk of HIV infection can be eliminated if safe water, baby formula and human donor milk are widely available, Yi said.

 This frustrated HIV-infected people who were flatly denied the option of nursing.